-When something goes wrong, it's all too easy to start playing the blame game.
+When your broadband's slow, it's all too easy to start playing the blame game.

 Fortunately, there are some things you can do to give your internet connection a kick up the proverbial.
-Hopefully, these can get you up to speed.
-And if they don't … well, ok - then it might be your internet provider.
-We'll tell you what to do about that too.
+But before you do any of them…

 Lots of things can impact the strength of a wireless broadband signal - walls, doors, even interference from things like baby monitors.
 So if you're suffering from slow or unreliable Wi-Fi, try moving your router.
 Ideally, it should be positioned high up - on top of a bookshelf, for example.